 Continues TA140A, TA140B, and TA140C with an increase in skill level and responsibility, such as crew leader, assistant technical director, or design project.
 Course may be repeated for a maximum of nine credits.
 Prerequisite: Completion of TA140A, TA140B, TA140C for at least three terms.
-F, W, Sp, offered as needed.
+Offered as needed.